 Evening Entertainment For Your 2 Days In London

 London has a vibrant nightlife scene and with a little hunting you will be able to find the perfect thing for you.
 Even if you aren’t one to party, taking in London’s sights under the cover of darkness is a must do, as buildings are lit up and there is a great atmosphere.
-Some options to consider are listed below, or you may want to look into a trip to one of London’s many cinemas, a ghost walk tour, a relaxing boat cruise or an open mic night.
+Some options to consider are listed below, or you may want to look into a trip to one of London’s many cinemas, a ghost walk tour or this highly rated comedy ghost bus tour, a relaxing boat cruise or an open mic night.

 The West End